spineight/algorithmsAndDataStructures/common/README.md

 Z algo using O(m) space in comparision to standard where O(n + m) space is used (m=p.size(), n = t.size())
 My Implementation, based on the lecture: /run/media/oleg/TOSHIBA EXT/compscicenter/2018_part2/lec1_strings_zFunction.mp4
 [Z algo O(m) space](../compscicenter/ASD_part2_2018/zFunction.cpp)

+# Implementation techniques
+## using array of offsets for a matrix exploration
+TODO include here leetcode problems that I solved using this technique: arrays/spiralMatrix.hpp
+and one of for DFS/BFS: DFS_BFS/maxAreaOfIsland.hpp